Advanced Seminars 2018-2019

 "The transference phenomenon is an inevitable feature of every thorough analysis . . ."

 This course will provide an overview of major clinical issues involved in working in the transference/countertransference field.
 The class will focus on practical clinical application of theoretical concepts.
 To that end we will look at both Jungian and psychoanalytic writings as applied to actual cases.
 We will assess various forms of communication through which analyst and analysand interact and experience one another.
 We will work with the analyst's countertransference as a vital therapeutic resource.

 The course will cover the following topics:

 Instructor: Irina Doctoroff, LMFT, LP

 The Jungian Advanced Seminars

-Students registering for both seminars will pay a discounted $800.
+Tuition for each seminar is $540.
+Students registering for both seminars will pay a discounted $900.

-There will be a processing fee charged for those students requesting credit.
-Refunds for Advanced Seminars courses, less $25 for administrative services, will be made up to seven days before the first session.
-There will be no refunds issued after classes have begun.
+Refunds for Advanced Seminars courses, less $50 for administrative services, will be made up to seven days before the first session.
+See below for full policy on refunds and cancellations.

 These seminars are intended both for the general public and for professionals.

 Eighteen (18) continuing education credits for New York State licensed social workers, psychoanalysts and creative arts therapists are offered for each seminar.